 In June 2015 Wedgwood neighborhood activists applied for a Small & Simple grant from Seattle’s Department of Neighborhoods, to create a usable space for gathering at 8605 35th Avenue NE.
 Picnic tables which were placed in the shaded area on the corner are now a popular stop for enjoying a cup of coffee and a place to sit and watch the world go by.

-The site of Wedgwood’s Picnic Place, as it is now called, is on the Seattle Parks Department list for potential development as a park in 2019, but the project will not automatically be done by the Parks Department.
+The site of Wedgwood’s future Morningside pocket park, as it is now called, is on the Seattle Parks Department list for potential development as a park in 2019, but the project will not automatically be done by the Parks Department.
 To achieve this, neighborhood activists will again have to organize to apply for funding and create a park design.

 It is a measure of changing times in Wedgwood that open space is now valued and the Morningside Substation site has been earmarked for a pocket park.
 In the past seventy+ years since Wedgwood began to be a neighborhood, empty spaces had all been filled up with houses and businesses.
 Wedgwood has gone from empty lots to gas stations and back again, to creating space in the neighborhood.